-If you found yourself facing an emergency expense, would you have the money on hand to deal with?
+If you found yourself facing an emergency expense, would you have the money on hand to deal with it?
 It can be a scary thought for some people.
 It can also lead you to make some tough financial choices.
 What do we mean by this exactly?

 Well, let’s say you’re driving to work and the tire pressure alert lights up on your dashboard.
 Slowly, you start to feel your tire losing air and you need to pull over.
 A flat tire may not seem like a particularly noteworthy occurrence on the surface, but it can lead to some significant consequences.
 If driving is your only option to get to work, you’ll need to pay for repairs or a new tire altogether.
 Otherwise, you can risk missing time at work which could impact your paycheck if you get paid hourly.
 Ultimately, this could lead you down a slippery slope.

-If you’re considering applying for cash advance loans with a speedy application process, these are some questions you’re going to need to work through.
-So, we’re going to look at some important topics surrounding cash advances, like when to consider one, things to look out for, and potential cash advance options.
+If you’re considering applying for fast cash advance loans with a speedy application process, these are some questions you’re going to need to work through.
+So, we’re going to look at some important topics surrounding cash advances, like when to consider one, things to look out for, and potential quick cash advance options.

 What Is a Cash Advance?

 To begin with, we should take a look at what a cash advance is exactly.
 While it’s not necessarily complicated, the term “cash advance” can refer to a couple of different things.
 For starters, it can refer to cash advance loans, which are short-term loans that you can apply for with banks, credit unions, and other types of financial institutions.
-You can apply for a cash advance online in some cases, or through storefront lenders.
+You can apply for a fast cash advance online in some cases, or through storefront lenders.
 If you’d prefer to apply for one in person, go online and search something like, “cash advance near me” to see what options you may have in your area.
 Keep in mind that by fast cash advance online we mean that the loan may generally come with a fast application process.
 The funding time depends on the financial institution as well as your bank’s policies.

 On top of that, it may also be referring to the action of withdrawing cash from an ATM through your credit card.
 The amount that you’re able to withdraw can vary, but it usually won’t exceed your credit limit for that particular credit card.
-The difference here between withdrawing money through your credit card versus through your debit card is that when you withdraw funds through the former, your borrowing money from this financial institution instead of taking out money that’s actually yours.
-Doing this usually comes with high interest rates and/or fees that’ll generally be higher than the rates on your normal credit card purchases.
+The difference here between withdrawing money through your credit card versus through your debit card is that when you withdraw funds through the former, you’re borrowing money from this financial institution instead of taking out money that’s actually yours.
+Doing this usually comes with high interest rates and/or a cash advance fee that’ll generally be higher than the rates on your normal credit card purchases.

 What to Look Out for With a Cash Advance